How can I prevent cervical cancer?

 Strains 16 and 18 of the HPV virus are known to be responsible for 70% of all cases of cervical cancer and 31, 33, 45, 52 and 58 are responsible for a further 20%.

 Gardasil 9 has been proven to effectively prevent the contraction of HPV strains 6, 11, 16, 18, 31, 33, 45, 52 and 58.
-The vaccine requires three separate injections over the course of six months.
-Click here to order the vaccine.
+The vaccine requires two or three separate injections over a period of time.
+Click here to request the vaccine.

 How does Gardasil 9 prevent cervical cancer?